Class struggle: Conflict between classes

+Karl Marx

 Karl Marx (1818–1883) was a German born philosopher who lived the majority of his adult life in London, England.
-In The Communist Manifesto, Karl Marx argued that a class is formed when its members achieve class consciousness and solidarity.
-This largely happens when the members of a class become aware of their exploitation and the conflict with another class.
-A class will then realize their shared interests and a common identity.
-According to Marx, a class will then take action against those that are exploiting the lower classes.
+In The Communist Manifesto, Karl Marx argued that a class is formed due to changes in the mode of production.
+Members of a class may become aware of their position within it, achieving what is known as class consciousness.
+For the working classes this happens when their members become aware of their exploitation at the hands of the ruling class.
+According to Marx, the working class then takes action against the ruling class, and vice versa.

 What Marx points out is that members of each of the two main classes have interests in common.
 These class or collective interests are in conflict with those of the other class as a whole.
 This in turn leads to conflict between individual members of different classes.

 Marxist analysis of society identifies two main social groups: